ovh/docs/pages/cloud/storage/highperf-s3-getting-started/guide.es-es.md

 > [!primary]
 >
-> Be sure to save the acces and secret keys shown in the green message box to a password manager at this time
+> Be sure to save the acces and secret keys shown in the green message box to a password manager at this time.

 ![Result](images/highperf-s3-getting-started-20220721141829843.png)